 - List on ICO listing sites

 Get in front of those actively looking for new ICO investment opportunities by listing on those sites that provide a round-up of opportunities for visitors.
 Some are free, others take some investment on your part, and there are a LOT out there to choose from.
-We’ve put together a handy list of the Top 15 ICO listing sites to help narrow your search.

 - Get social

 Now that you know who you’re talking to (from step 1), have the content to answer their queries (from step 2), and have generated some early ‘buzz’ (from steps 3 and 4), it’s time to get social.
 Set-up a thread on BitcoinTalk.org, create a Slack channel, and another on Telegram.
 Set-up Facebook and Twitter accounts.
 But it’s not enough to set these platforms up, the most important action is to keep them alive – be present to any and all queries that come through on any and all of those channels.
 It’s incredibly important at this point to be transparent and honest in all communication with the public.
 The ICO investor community is full of massively passionate individuals and groups who are consistently urged to do their research when deciding to make a new investment – and they do.
 They will find any holes in your offering, and when they do my advice is to address the problem head-on and work with the community to fix it.
 Getting these early brand evangelists on board through great community management will have a massive impact on the success of your ICO.

 Once you’ve got all your foundations in place, and a great community building passion for your project, the next action is to start to get your project in front of the audiences of other influencers.
 These could be bloggers, video creators, or social media pages who review, interview or recommend ICO opportunities.
 Once again, the aim here is to find the content creators who most align with the personas you created all the way back in step 1 – these content creators will be most likely to have covered similar projects in the past, and have an audience full of your target markets.